thomas-fossati/draft-ietf-rats-daa/draft-ietf-rats-daa.md

 Effectively, these certificates share the semantics of Endorsements, with the following exceptions:

 * Upon receiving a Credential Request from an Attester, the associated group private key is used by the DAA Issuer to provide the Attester with a credential that it can use to convince the Verifier that its Evidence is valid.
-To keep their anonymity, the Attester randomises this credential each time that it is used.
-Although the DAA Issuer knows the Attester Identity and can associate this with the credential issued, randomisation ensures that the Attester's identity cannot be revealed to anyone, including the DAA Issuer.
+To keep their anonymity, the Attester randomizes this credential each time that it is used.
+Although the DAA Issuer knows the Attester Identity and can associate this with the credential issued, randomization ensures that the Attester's identity cannot be revealed to anyone, including the DAA Issuer.
-* The Verifier can use the DAA Issuer's group public key certificate, together with the randomised credential from the Attester, to confirm that the Evidence comes from a valid Attester without revealing the Attester's identity.
+* The Verifier can use the DAA Issuer's group public key certificate, together with the randomized credential from the Attester, to confirm that the Evidence comes from a valid Attester without revealing the Attester's identity.
 * A credential is conveyed from a DAA Issuer to an Attester in combination with the conveyance of the group public key certificate from DAA Issuer to Verifier.

 # Additions to Remote Attestation principles